What Causes Diabetes & Diabetes Types

-Know detailed information on what causes diabetes, diabetes type 1 juvenile diabetes and diabetes mellitus type 2 and whether anybody can die of diabetes.
+Know detailed information on diabetes causes, diabetes type 1 juvenile diabetes and diabetes type 2 and whether anybody can die of diabetes.

 In the following paragraphs causes of each type of diabetes are given.

-Diabetes Mellitus Type 2 : Risk factors & Causes of Type 2 Diabetes
+Diabetes Mellitus Type 2 Risk Factors & Causes

 Diabetes Mellitus Type 2 (Type II) is the most common form of diabetes, affecting 85-90% of all people with diabetes.
 It generally happens to people above 40 years of age (adult onset diabetes) and is usually hereditary.
 However, more and more younger people, even children, are getting type 2 diabetes.